circleci/circleci-docs/jekyll/_cci2/orb-author-validate-publish.md

 circleci orb create <my-namespace>/<my-orb-name>
 ```

 1. Create the content of your orb in a YAML file.
-For example:
+Here is a simple example to get you started:
 ```yaml
 version: 2.1
 description: A greeting command orb